-In a nutshell, employers should not be asking about your race, gender, religion, marital status, age, disabilities, ethnic background, country of origin, sexual preferences or age.
+In general, employers should not be asking about your race, gender, religion, marital status, age, disabilities, ethnic background, country of origin, sexual preferences or age.

 Illegal Interview Questions

-Employers should not ask about any of the following, because to not hire a candidate because of any one of them is discriminatory:
+Employers should not ask about any of the following unless it specifically relates to the job requirements, because to not hire a candidate because of any one of them is discriminatory:

 - National origin

 What should you do if you are asked an inappropriate questions during a job interview?
 Here are some alternatives:

 - Answer the "intent" of the question.
 For example, if you are asked whether you are a United States citizen (not legal to ask), reply that you are authorized to work in the U.S., which is a question the employer can ask you and which is appropriate to answer.

 - Try to change the topic of conversation and avoid the question.

 - Refuse to answer the question which might cost you the job if you are very uncomfortable with the question.
 However, consider whether you really want to work somewhere where you are asked questions that are not appropriate.